Travel.State.Gov > International Travel > Country Information > Indonesia International Travel Infromation

 Papua and Central Sulawesi: All travelers to Papua and West Papua provinces (including Raja Ampat) and Poso in Central Sulawesi province must obtain a travel permit (surat jalan) from the Indonesian government.

-Mountain Hiking: When mountain hiking, obtain current information on local conditions, travel with a reputable guide, have overseas medical insurance, and carry a local mobile phone.
+Mountain Hiking: When hiking in mountainous areas, obtain current information on local conditions, travel with a reputable guide, have overseas medical insurance, and carry a local mobile phone.
 Hikers on Puncak Jaya in Papua should have realistic primary and backup plans for climbing down the mountain.
 Tour operators have abandoned climbers.
 Taking shortcuts through private property is considered trespassing and is not a safe or legal alternative to a proper plan.
+If possible, ensure your hiking plans are registered and known to local authorities and/or tourism operators, as this helps identify your presence in these areas in the event of an emergency

 Dual Nationality: Indonesian law does not recognize dual nationality for adults over 18 years of age.
 U.S. citizens who are also Indonesian nationals may experience immigration difficulties in Indonesia.
 Please visit our Dual Nationality page.